yoniker/Millennial/_posts/2016-01-01-Welcome-to-Millennial.md

   feature: classification_animation1.gif
 ---

-Millennial is a minimalist Jekyll theme.
+Dor fucks Millennial is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
 Below you can find everything you need to get started.

 ### Getting Started